TheAppNerd/privacy.github.io/README.md

 ## What Data Stays on Your Device
 The core of Jotter is designed around on-device storage.
 The following data is stored locally and is not sent to our servers:

-- **Expense records** — amounts, names, categories, dates, and need/want classification
+- **Expense records**: amounts, names, categories, dates, and need/want classification
-- **Recurring expense schedules** — frequency, amounts, and due dates
+- **Recurring expense schedules**: frequency, amounts, and due dates
-- **Custom categories** — icons, names, and colours you create
+- **Custom categories**: icons, names, and colours you create
-- **Profile information** — your display name and profile photo
+- **Profile information**: your display name and profile photo
-- **Savings goals and budgets** — target amounts and progress
+- **Savings goals and budgets**: target amounts and progress
-- **App preferences** — currency, language, theme colour, notification settings, and haptic feedback preferences
+- **App preferences**: currency, language, theme colour, notification settings, and haptic feedback preferences

 This data is stored using Apple's Core Data framework on your device.